NSO-developer/nso-gitbook/cisco-iosxr_nc/README-ned-settings.md

   Settings related the netconf capablities, and the discovery of supported yang modules.

+    - capabilities strict-model-revision-check <true|false> (default true)

+      When enabled, the NED performs a strict revision check of the models published by the device.
+      The advertised revision must exactly match the version built into the NED.
+If there is a mismatch, NSO will not support the model, and it will not be possible to read or write configuration using that model.

     - capabilities defaults-mode-override <enum>

       Use this setting to override/force the 'with-defaults' handling reported to NSO,